 e a r t h + w a t e r

-Much of Andie’s inspiration comes from the stunning Celtic landscape surrounding her coastal west Wales home, and from the area surrounding the harbourside family home in South Cornwall.
+Much of Andie’s inspiration comes from the stunning Celtic landscape surrounding her coastal west Wales home.
 The constant ebb and flow of the tide, in all its many moods, contrasts with the solid outpouring of energies from cliffs and rocks that have stood as proud sentinels over millennia.

 “When Rose Hilton, painter and wife of the famous Cornish artist Tony Hilton, was asked why she continued to paint the Cornish landscape when it has been painted so many times before, she replied: ‘Not by me it hasn’t’.This instantly resonated deeply within me; I realised it is all about expressing my own personal vision.”